midhunshyam/Advanced-Statistical-Methods/README.md

 ## File Descriptions

-_**Statistical-Report-MATH7002-22058122.pdf**_ ← The main report containing the mathematical equations for the statistical models

-- A polished 40‑page PDF report derived from the .Rmd.
-Includes table of contents, inline code output, figures (boxplots, density plots, maps), and narrative interpretation.
+The `Statistical-Report-MATH7002-22058122.pdf` contains the detailed report with the mathematical equations for the statistical models.
+This is a polished 40‑page PDF report derived from the .Rmd including table of contents, inline code output, figures (boxplots, density plots, maps), and narrative interpretation.

-**Statistical-Report-MATH7002-22058122.Rmd**

-- The fully annotated R Markdown source.
+`Statistical-Report-MATH7002-22058122.Rmd` is the fully annotated R Markdown source.
 This Contains code chunks for data import, EDA, statistical testing, modeling, plotting, and mapping.Organised into numbered “Task” sections, each with clear hypotheses, methodology, results, and conclusions.